- Why Research

 Professor of Biochemical Endocrinology,

 Breakthrough Research Centre

 Professor of Translational Research

 London, United Kingdom

-A novel clinical trial platform is used to identify markers of drug resistance in individual patients following aromatase inhibitor treatment.
+- A novel clinical trial platform is used to identify markers of drug resistance in individual patients following anti-estrogen treatment.

-Estrogen receptor-positive (ER+) breast cancer makes up more than two-thirds of all breast cancer cases, particularly those that occur after menopause.
-Although a variety of successful anti-estrogen drugs are available to treat ER+ cancer, resistance to these therapies remains a significant clinical challenge.
+Estrogen receptor (ER)-positive breast cancer makes up more than two-thirds of all breast cancer cases, particularly those that occur after menopause.
+Although a variety of successful anti-estrogen drugs are available to treat ER-positive cancer, resistance to these therapies remains a significant clinical challenge.

 Professor Mitch Dowsett, FMedSci, PhD, is Head of the Academic Department of Biochemistry and Head of the Centre for Molecular Pathology at the Royal Marsden Hospital; Professor of Biochemical Endocrinology at the Institute of Cancer Research; and Professor of Translational Research in the Breakthrough Breast Cancer Centre, London.